What is a TENS unit and how can it help with labor pain?

 How can I get my hands on one?

 Silver Spring Doula rents TENS units to all our clients who want one!
-We also have limited unit availability for people who are not SSD clients.
+We currently have NO availability for people who are not SSD clients.
 The rental includes the control unit, 4 reusable electrode pads for your use (the pads can be removed and reapplied dozens of times), extra batteries, instructions, and a carrying case.
 You can request one in the client area.
 We will either mail it to you, or bring it with us when we expect to see you (at your private or community prenatal).

 Join the Conversation!

 Are you looking for a TENS unit rental?
 Why not consider hiring a doula, too?

 Finding the perfect birth support team is a really personal journey.
 What sets Silver Spring Doula apart from the crowd is professionalism, compassion.
 I have an unwavering dedication to helping you craft your own best birth – as YOU define it.
 I am an independent, DONA certified birth doula serving all areas of the Greater Metro DC Area.
 Your baby’s Birth Day is a day that you will remember for the rest of your life.
 Let me help your family make beautiful memories!
 I have provided labor support and placenta services to almost 100 families in the Maryland Suburbs, Washington, DC and Northern Virginia.